Governor's Cabinet

 Stephen E. Cummings

 The Secretary of Finance provides guidance to the four key agencies within the Finance Secretariat.
-These agencies handle all the financial transactions of the Commonwealth, from collecting taxes to paying bills to distributing aid to localities.
-Their responsibilities include: forecasting and collecting revenues, managing the Commonwealth's cash and investments, selling bonds, overseeing internal audits, making strategic financial plans, preparing and executing the Commonwealth's budget.
+These agencies handle all the financial transactions of the Commonwealth — from collecting taxes to paying bills and distributing aid to localities.

 Secretary of Health and Human Resources